waffel183/BoI-Project-KoenScripts/README.md

 # BoI-Project-KoenScripts
-These are all the scripts I made for the vertical slice project working on Binding of Isaac
+These are all the scripts I made or contributed to, for the vertical slice project working on Binding of Isaac